 Keep text short and to the point

-As a rule, any text on a video wall system should be as concise as possible.
+As a rule, any text on a display wall system should be as concise as possible.
 A single line should contain a maximum of 5 words.
 Anything above five words will look cluttered and harder to read.
 Also, texts should be large and colorful enough for anyone to read without straining.

 Use the right screen brightness

 Lighting affects the visibility of the content displayed on the video wall’s digital screen.
 As an example, target viewers can hardly see content on a dim screen during a bright day.
 It’s important to adjust the screen’s brightness according to ambient light.

 Do not clutter the video wall